 Overlooking the modern London skyline, the beautifully renovated interiors of Kenwood and stunning surrounding landscape gives school groups plenty to see and experience for a historical or art and design based visit.

-Explore the unexpected yet fascinating story of previous owner of Kenwood-Lord Mansfield and his role in the abolition of the transatlantic slave trade with our expert-led Discovery Visit for KS3 school groups.
+Explore the unexpected yet fascinating story of previous owner of Kenwood, Lord Mansfield, and his role in the abolition of the transatlantic slave trade.

 Kenwood and the outstanding landscape of Hampstead Heath provide a wide range of curriculum opportunities:

-- KS1: Significant historical events, people and places in your own locality.
+- KS1 History: Significant historical events, people and places in your own locality.
 The lives of significant individuals in the past who have contributed to national and international achievements

-- KS2: a study of an aspect or theme in British history that extends pupils' chronological knowledge beyond 1066
+- KS2 History: a study of an aspect or theme in British history that extends pupils' chronological knowledge beyond 1066

 Free Self-led Visits